 Pop stars have always been the subject of intense debate and speculation.
 It merely comes with the territory and the bigger a star you are, the wilder said debate and speculation is.
 Case and point – Ms. Taylor Swift.
 A country bumpkin turned pop royalty, Swift has reached a peak of fame unprecedented prior to the world of social media.
 With that territory comes the aforementioned debate and speculation , with Swift’s personal life being tabloid magazine’s IV drip since her sophomore album Fearless propelled her to super stardom almost a decade ago.
-However, as promotion ramps up for her sixth effort Reputation and its lead single ‘Look What You Made Me Do’ (my review of which can be read here) the discussion surrounding Swift has entered a darker and relatively untouched domain – her politics.
+However, as promotion ramps up for her sixth effort Reputation and its lead single ‘Look What You Made Me Do’, the discussion surrounding Swift has entered a darker and relatively untouched domain – her politics.

 This was to be suspected, given the fact we live in a much more unsettled and political world than when Swift last released.
 That combined with the fact that Swift very rarely comments on the subject resulted in the perfect headline for writers desperate for retweets and the ability to deem themselves ‘woke’.
 They came in a rush, declaring Swift a ‘Trump-supporter’ and ‘the poster girl for Nazism’, and Twitter ate them up with the feverish desire of a starved child.
 The articles accuse Swift of capitalising on the ‘Scary Black Man’ narrative in her feud with Kanye West, and not backing Hillary Clinton due to her being a racist and homophobic bigot, of which there is no evidence.